HillInfer: Efficient Long-Context LLM Inference on the Edge with Hierarchical KV Eviction using SmartSSD: Introduction

+\textbf{Challenges.} However, realizing this CSD-assisted KV eviction paradigm introduces severe system-level challenges. \textit{First}, token importance is inherently query-dependent \cite{sun2025breaking,lee2024infinigen,tang2024quest}, meaning a token's importance score fluctuates dramatically across decoding steps.
+Under a naive in-storage eviction strategy, this dynamic behavior triggers frequent ping-pong data movement (I/O thrashing) between the host CPU and the CSD, offsetting the benefits of near-data computation. \textit{Second}, coordinating this heterogeneous AIPC environment is non-trivial due to a drastic performance mismatch.
+The multi-core CPU and the CSD's embedded FPGA possess entirely different processing throughputs.
+If not carefully orchestrated, the faster processor will finish early and stall, leading to a severe straggler effect that prevents the system from effectively hiding the KV evaluation and transmission latency behind the GPU's computation.

-In this paper, we propose HillInfer, an efficient long-context LLM inference framework on the edge that presents a hierarchical KV cache eviction strategy and adaptive pipeline using SmartSSD, to tackle these two challenges.
-Specifically, to tackle the first challenge, we design a hierarchical KV cache manager with SmartSSD, which jointly manages KV cache pools on the CPU and SmartSSD.
-During bidirectional cache placement and eviction across these two pools, we comprehensively consider temporal locality, token importance, and cache hit rate, thereby minimizing excessive ping-pong data movement between devices.
-To address the second challenge, we propose a layer-wise, adaptive prefetch-based pipeline.
-The pipeline adaptively coordinates the proportion of importance evaluation performed on SmartSSD and CPU, enabling effective overlap between computation for layer i and KV data transfer for layer i+1, to hide importance evaluation and data transfer latency.
-We implement HillInfer with Python code, based on an offloading-based framework \cite{sheng2023flexgen}, and develop HLS-based C++ code on the FPGA unit.
+\textbf{Our Contributions.} In this paper, we propose \textbf{HillInfer}, an efficient, CSD-assisted KV eviction framework for long-context LLM inference in memory-constrained AIPCs.
+HillInfer orchestrates a hierarchical KV cache eviction strategy and an adaptive prefetch-based pipeline using a single commodity SmartSSD to systematically tackle the I/O thrashing and performance mismatch.
+Specifically, to overcome the first challenge, we design a Hierarchical KV Cache Manager (HKM) that physically partitions hot and cold KV caches between the CPU and the SmartSSD.
+By jointly optimizing for temporal locality and dynamic token hit rates, HKM effectively suppresses cross-device I/O thrashing (ping-pong data movement).
+To address the second challenge, we introduce an Adaptive Prefetch-based Pipeline (APP).
+APP dynamically balances the distributed evaluation workload between the CPU and the SmartSSD, achieving optimal I/O-compute overlap and seamlessly hiding the heterogeneous evaluation latency.
+Furthermore, to physically realize this NDP without exhausting FPGA resources, we introduce a CSD-based Evaluation Configuration (CEC).
+By completely stripping away resource-heavy exact attention computations in favor of hardware-efficient, asymmetric-precision streaming execution, CEC makes lightweight in-storage evaluation feasible on a single device.
 The main contributions of this paper are summarized as follows:

-(1) We propose HillInfer, to the best of our knowledge, the first edge-based long-context LLM inference framework that enables hierarchical importance-aware KV cache eviction using SmartSSD, effectively reducing inference latency while preserving model accuracy.

-(2) We design a hierarchical KV cache manager assisted by SmartSSD with bidirectional KV cache pools, along with a system-level adaptive prefetch-based pipeline, to minimize ping-pong data movement and further reduce inference latency.

-(3) We implement HillInfer based on an offloading-based LLM inference framework and develop an HLS-based FPGA program on SmartSSD to support in-storage importance evaluation.

-(4) We conduct extensive experiments across multiple models and datasets, demonstrating that HillInfer achieves up to 8.56 $\times$ speedup over prior-art baselines without sacrificing model accuracy.